frwang96/verik/README.md

 ./gradlew mainInstall
 ```

-To use the local build in a project set the version of the plugin in `build.gradle.kts` to `local-SNAPSHOT`.
+To reference the local build in a project, set the version of the plugin in `build.gradle.kts` to `local-SNAPSHOT`.

 ```kotlin
 plugins {